Budget Model Review

 - Engagement (consultation and review processes)

 The current budget model was adopted in 2006 and was developed based on the recommendations of the Task Force to Review Approach to Budgeting.
-The first review of the new budget, conducted in 2011, concluded that the budget model was serving the University very well and that no significant change in direction was required at the time.
+The first review of the new budget, conducted in 2011, concluded that the budget model was serving the University very well and that it required no significant change in direction at the time.

-While proceeding along similar timelines and with some overlap in subject matter, please note that the Tri-Campus Review and the Budget Model Review are separate processes that will work independently of each other.
+While proceeding along similar timelines and with some overlap in subject matter, the Tri-Campus Review and the Budget Model Review were separate processes that worked independently of each other.
+More information about both reviews can be found here and in governance reports throughout 2019-2020.

 Steering Committee, Pillars, and Working Groups

-The Budget Model Review will be guided by a steering committee and will include five working groups, each with a different mandate.
-The members of the steering committee will include:
+The Budget Model Review was guided by a steering committee and included six working groups, each with a different mandate.
+The members of the steering committee included:

 - Cheryl Regehr, Vice-President & Provost (Co-Chair)

-- Scott Mabury, Vice-President, University Operations and Vice-Provost, Academic Operations (Co-Chair)
+- Scott Mabury, Vice-President, Operations and Real Estate Partnerships & Vice-Provost, Academic Operations (Co-Chair)

-- Cristina Amon, Dean, Faculty of Applied Science & Engineering
+- Christopher Yip, Dean, Faculty of Applied Science & Engineering

-- David Cameron, Dean, Faculty of Arts & Science
+- Melanie Woodin, Dean, Faculty of Arts & Science

 - Sally Garner, Senior Strategist, Operational Initiatives